- What’s Agile in Software Development?

 Agile isn’t just a trend; it’s here to stay, especially as we better learn how to effectively yield its benefits.

-So, what is the agile software development methodology everyone is talking about?
+So, what is the phases of agile methodology everyone is talking about?
 And what are the principles of agile development that are here to stay?
 Let’s find out!

 What’s Agile in Software Development?